Workaround for PiCockpit on Ubuntu

 sudo ln -s /usr/bin/python3.8 /usr/bin/python3.7

 Note that this is a rather “dirty” workaround, as it will suggest to applications that a newer Python version is actually an older version.
-It seems a bit challenging currently to change the way the Debian / Raspberry Pi OS package is built, I will investigate further if more users inquire about PiCockpit not working on Ubuntu.
-Possibly there will be a separate package;
+It seems a bit challenging currently to change the way the Debian and the Raspberry Pi OS package is built, I will investigate further if more users inquire about PiCockpit not working on Ubuntu.

-possibly I will also include an option for the symlink in the setup.sh script.
+Possibly I will also include an option for the symlink in the setup.sh script.

 After executing the command above, you can install PiCockpit using the one-liner: